lawrennd/snippets/_information-game/includes/jaynes-world-uncertainty-principle.md

 $$
 \Delta\boldsymbol{\theta}(M) \cdot \Delta c(M) \geq k,
 $$
 where $k$ is a constant.
 This relationship can be recognised as a natural *uncertainty principle* that underpins the behaviour of the game.
 This principle is a necessary consequence of information theory.
-It follows from the requirement for the parameter-like states, $M$ to have both precision and high capacity (in the Shannon sense).
+It follows from the requirement for the parameter-like states, $M$ to have both precision and high capacity (in the Shannon sense \cite{shannon1948mathematical}).
 The uncertainty principle ensures that when parameters are sharply defined (low $\Delta\boldsymbol{\theta}$), the capacity variables have high uncertainty (high $\Delta c$), allowing information to be encoded in their relationships rather than absolute values.}

+\notes{This trade-off between precision and capacity directly parallels Shannon's insights about information transmission [@Shannon-info48], where he demonstrated that increasing the precision of a signal requires increasing bandwidth or reducing noise immunity—creating an inherent trade-off in any communication system.
+Our formulation extends this principle to the information reservoir's parameter space.}

 \notes{In practice this means that the parameters $\boldsymbol{\theta}(M)$ and capacity variables $c(M)$ must form a Fourier-dual pair,
 $$
 c(M) = \mathcal{F}[\boldsymbol{\theta}(M)],
 $$
 This duality becomes important at saddle points when direct gradient ascent stalls.}

+\notes{The mathematical formulation of the uncertainty principle comes from @Hirschman-entropy57 and later refined by @Beckner-fourier75 and @Bialynicki-uncertainty75.
+These works demonstrated that Shannon's information-theoretic entropy provides a natural framework for expressing quantum uncertainty, establishing a direct bridge between quantum mechanics and information theory.
+Our capacity-precision trade-off follows this tradition, expressing the fundamental limits of information processing in our system.}

 \subsection{Quantum vs Classical Information Reservoirs}

 \slides{
-* Near origin: "Quantum-like" information processing
+* Near origin:
-  * Wave-like encoding, non-local correlations
+  * Wave encoding of capacity, non-local correlations
-  * Uncertainty principle nearly saturated
+  * Uncertainty principle saturated
 * Higher entropy: Transition to "classical" behavior
   * From wave-like to particle-like information storage
   * Local rather than distributed encoding
 }

 \notes{The uncertainty principle means that the game can exhibit quantum-like information processing regimes during evolution.
 This inspires an information-theoretic perspective on the quantum-classical transition.}

 \notes{At minimal entropy states near the origin, the information reservoir has characteristics reminiscent of quantum systems.}